List of The Pretender characters: Kyle

-Kyle first as a child in "Happy Landings" and as an adult in the season 1 two-part finale "Back to the Dragon House."
+Kyle first appeared as a child in "Happy Landings" and as an adult in the season-one, two-part finale "Back to the Dragon House".

-Kyle is first seen as a child in the episode "Happy Landings," where it is revealed that he was another boy trained at the Centre under the care of Mr. Raines (who then was still Dr. Raines).
-Kyle's story is then expanded further in the two-part "Back to the Dragon House."
-According to "Back to the Dragon House," Kyle is the brother of Jarod, though neither remembered this fact to the memory repression following the trauma of their kidnappings.
+Kyle is first seen as a child in the episode "Happy Landings", where he is revealed as another boy trained at the Centre under the care of Mr. Raines (who then was still Dr. Raines).
+Kyle's story is then expanded further in the two-part "Back to the Dragon House".
+According to that episode, Kyle is the brother of Jarod, though neither remembered this fact due to the memory repression following the trauma of their kidnappings.
 Like Jarod, young Kyle is to be a Pretender, though Dr. Raines also wishes to mold the boy into a killer operative with no morality.

-After seeing Kyle in the hallway, young Jarod insists on meeting him, anxious to finally have a friend close to his own age.
-Jarod and Kyle are allowed to see each other on multiple occasions as they run simulations together, but don't know at the time that they are brothers.
+After seeing Kyle in the hallway, young Jarod insists on meeting him, anxious finally to have a friend close to his own age.
+Jarod and Kyle are allowed to see each other on multiple occasions, as they run simulations together.
+They do not know at the time that they are brothers.
 They develop a friendship and secretly communicate when they realize their cells are near each other.
 Raines is frustrated when he realizes that Jarod's morality is affecting Kyle.
 During one simulation, Jarod is tricked by Raines into pouring acid on Kyle's right hand, leaving a permanent scar between his thumb and forefinger.
-Jarod apologizes as Kyle is taken away and the two don't see each other again during their time at the Centre.
+Jarod apologizes as Kyle is taken away and the two do not see each other again during their time at the Centre.

-The Centre officially releases Kyle from its facility.
-But in truth, Dr. Raines secretly keeps Kyle in sub-level 27 of the Centre facility.
+The Centre officially releases Kyle from its facility, but in truth, Dr. Raines secretly keeps Kyle in sublevel 27 of the Centre facility.
 Kyle is told that Jarod is dead and is forbidden to have contact with others.
 He is forced to live in SL 27 while Raines uses negative reinforcement to warp him into a sociopathic personality.
 Kyle is taught to believe in the mantra: "I decide who lives or dies."
 Some of Kyle's training involves learning to hate Catherine Parker, mother of Miss Parker.